 Doctor of Philosophy

 The Doctor of Philosophy (PhD) in Leadership degree is multidisciplinary in scope, and online or on campus in delivery, with one required on-campus residency in the first year.
 It is designed for students seeking an advanced degree leading to organizational leadership positions.
 It integrates research, theory and practice, and provides a breadth of knowledge across the leadership field with in-depth research and study in pivotal areas.
-Three tracks are available for students to choose an area of specialty: Organizational Management, Ministry Administration, and Educational Administration.
+Five tracks are available for students to choose an area of specialty: Organizational Management, Ministry Administration, Education Innovation, Military Leadership, and Criminal Justice

 Comprehensive Examination, Dissertation, and Oral Defense